 The Wesleys Take the Web

 In this series of three short videos, modern animated versions of the brothers who founded Methodism talk about some of the statistics and the spirit of what is now The United Methodist Church.
-The characters were drawn by United Methodist pastor Charlie Baber, who creates the Wesley Bros. cartoons.
+The characters were created by United Methodist pastor Charlie Baber, who draws the Wesley Bros. comics.

 We hope you will watch and share these clips, and we hope they generate lots of conversations, whether with your confirmation class, new member class, Sunday school group or in other settings.
 We’ve even provided some discussion questions after the videos to get you started.